Fortescue & Liebherr sign $2.8 billion deal

 The newly signed deal between Fortescue and Liebherr, worth 2.8 billion USD, covers provisions for the manufacturing and delivery of approximately 360 autonomous electric trucks, 55 electric excavators, and 60 electric dozers.
 Liebherr and Fortescue’s ecosystem for large-scale zero-emission mining will soon be available to the rest of the mining industry.

-The centrepiece to this deal for 475 mining machines is the order for 360 autonomous battery electric mining trucks called the T 264.
+The centrepiece of this deal is the order for 360 autonomous battery electric mining trucks called the T 264.
 The truck manufactured by Liebherr is kitted out with a battery electric power system developed by Fortescue’s technology arm, Fortescue Zero.
+Fortescue aims to equip all with the battery power system developed by Fortescue Zero and the Autonomous Haulage Solution (AHS) jointly developed with Liebherr.

 Liebherr and Fortescue’s partnership aiming to develop and validate the autonomous drive system was officially signed in March 2023, and shortly after, in August 2023, Liebherr announced the deployment of a fleet of four T 264 autonomous trucks in Western Australia for onsite validation.
 This marked the next stage of Liebherr’s development of a new autonomous system.
 In July this year, Liebherr and Fortescue announced plans to develop and validate an autonomous transport solution that is to be integrated into an electric dump truck.

 Currently, Fortescue has four autonomous trucks in validation at Fortescue’s testing site in Western Australia.
 The mining giant says the first deployment of operational autonomous trucks is expected in Q1 2025.
-When Liebherr delivers the T 264 electric trucks, each of the 360 trucks will arrive autonomy-ready so that Fortescue can progressively deploy these to autonomous operations across Fortescue’s sites.
+When Liebherr delivers the T 264 electric trucks, each of the 360 trucks will arrive autonomy-ready, so that Fortescue can progressively deploy these to autonomous operations across Fortescue’s sites.

 The autonomous haulage system (AHS) developed by the two companies, includes an Energy Management System that is able to coordinate the charging requirements of the trucks to avoid queues for charging on site.